freignat91/agrid/README.md

 - [target]: the full pathname of the file to write locally
 - <--thread>: optionally: number of threads used to retrieve the file (default 1), each thread open a grpc connection on a distinct node.
 - <--key>: optionally: AES key to encrypt the file
-- <--user userName>: to store on the usee file space
+- <--user userName:token>: to store on the usee file space, token is given at user creation
-- <--token token>: token to authenticate the user (given at user creation)

 ### list the files on the cluster

 `agrid file ls [path]`
 - [path]: path name on the cluster to list, default /
-- <--user userName>: to store on the usee file space
+- <--user userName:token>: to store on the usee file space, token is given at user creation
-- <--token token>: token to authenticate the user (given at user creation)

 ### remove a file on the cluster